jbelmont/software-testing-workshop/README.md

 A unit of work is a single logical functional use case in the system that can be invoked by some public interface (in most cases).
 A unit of work can span a single method, a whole class or multiple classes working together to achieve one single logical purpose that can be verified.

+Run the command `npm run unit:test` at root of folder in order to see if tests pass.

 ## Behavior Driven Development

 ....